MOH-Zambia/Hospital-HMIS/pkg/win32/README.txt

-﻿Building pgAdmin windows installer on windows
+﻿Building HospitalHMIS windows installer on windows
 =================================

-To generate a pgAdmin 4 installer for Windows bit, the following packages must be installed:
+To generate a HospitalHMIS installer for Windows 32 bit, the following packages must be installed:

 1. Python installation
   - Python 3.4+ or above from https://www.python.org/